STATE OF NEBRASKA, APPELLEE, V. JOHN R. ELLIS, APPELLANT.

 If the evidence of the two subsequent acts is omitted from the State‘s case, as it should have been, there was simply insufficient evidence upon which the case could have been submitted to the jury.
 Its verdict in the case would have been based upon absolute and sheer speculation.
 Believing as I do that the evidence of the two subsequent crimes should not have been permitted, I would reverse and dismiss.

-McCOWN, J., joins in this dissent.
+MCCOWN, J., joins in this dissent.

-BRODKEY, Justice, separately dissenting.
+BRODKEY, J., separately dissenting.

 The facts of this bizarre case are set out in detail in the majority opinion, and also in the dissenting opinion written by Judge Krivosha; and, in the interest of brevity, will not be repeated in this dissenting opinion.

-It is my opinion that the evidence adduced by the State at the trial of the defendant in District Court, even assuming for the moment that all of such evidence was properly received, was totally insufficient to establish beyond a reasonable doubt that the defendant was the person who killed Deborah Forycki, in which case he would not be guilty of the crime of homicide in any degree; and, more specifically, was completely insufficient to establish that the defendant was guilty of the crime of which he was convicted, to wit, manslaughter, which not only requires the proof of a homicide committed by the defendant but also that the killing was done either upon a sudden quarrel or while in the commission of an unlawful act.
+It is my opinion that the evidence adduced by the State at the trial of the defendant in District Court, even assuming for the moment that all of such evidence was properly received, was totally insufficient to establish beyond a reasonable doubt that the defendant was the person who killed Deborah Forycki, in which case he would not be guilty of the crime of homicide in any degree; and, more specifically, was completely insufficient to establish that the defendant was guilty of the crime of which he was convicted, to wit, manslaughter,

 The above constitutes the principal evidence adduced by the State against Ellis.
 While such evidence may be considered as sufficient to establish a “possibility” that Ellis may have killed Forycki, it falls far short of establishing a “probability” that he killed her, and even less to establish a “strong probability” that he did so.
 In no case could it be considered sufficient to establish proof “beyond a reasonable doubt,” which is the test required by law in criminal cases.
 “Evidence creating a mere probability of guilt, even though a strong one, is not sufficient; much less is evidence creating a mere possibility of guilt, or evidence which gives rise to a mere suspicion or conjecture of guilt.”
 23 C.J.S.
 Criminal Law § 907 at 577 (1961).
 In O‘Connor v.
 State, 110 Neb.
 822, 829, 195 N.W.
 125, 128 (1923), this court stated: “When it is sought to establish the guilt of the accused in a criminal case by circumstantial evidence, it is not sufficient that the facts create a probability, though a strong one.”
 (Emphasis supplied.)

-"In the recent case of State v.
+“In the recent case of State v.
 Klutts, 204 Neb.
-616, 284 N.W.2d 415, we reviewed our rules with regard to a criminal conviction based upon circumstantial evidence, saying, `Where circumstantial evidence is relied upon, the circumstances proven must relate directly to the guilt of the accused beyond all reasonable doubt in such a way as to exclude any other reasonable conclusion.'
+616, 284 N.W.2d 415, we reviewed our rules with regard to a criminal conviction based upon circumstantial evidence, saying, ‘Where circumstantial evidence is relied upon, the circumstances proven must relate directly to the guilt of the accused beyond all reasonable doubt in such a way as to exclude any other reasonable conclusion.’
 To justify a conviction on circumstantial evidence, it is necessary that the facts and circumstances essential to the conclusion sought must be proven by competent evidence beyond a reasonable doubt, and, when taken together, must be of such a character as to be consistent with each other and with the hypothesis sought to be established thereby and inconsistent with any other reasonable hypothesis of innocence.
-State *762 v.
+State v.
 Faircloth, 181 Neb.
 333, 148 N.W.2d 187.
 Any fact or circumstance reasonably susceptible of two interpretations must be resolved most favorably to the accused.
 State v.
 Klutts, supra.

 Under the standards and guidelines as set out in the above quotations the evidence was insufficient to establish beyond a reasonable doubt either that Ellis killed Forycki or, more specifically, that he killed her while in a sudden quarrel or while in the commission of an unlawful act.

-On the other hand, Nebraska has clearly recognized the importance of the element of "remoteness" in the determination of whether evidence of other crimes is admissible.
+On the other hand, Nebraska has clearly recognized the importance of the element of “remoteness” in the determination of whether evidence of other crimes is admissible.
 State v.
 Moore, 187 Neb.
 498, 192 N.W.2d 155 (1971); State v.
 Rich, 183 Neb.
 128, 158 N.W.2d 533 (1968).
 In State v.
-Moore, supra, 187 Neb. at 499, 192 N.W.2d at 156, we stated: "Whether such other crimes are too remote is determinable by the exercise of judicial discretion the limits of discretion being set by the facts of each case."
-(Emphasis supplied.)
+Moore, supra at 499, 192 N.W.2d at 156, we stated: “Whether such other crimes are too remote is determinable by the exercise of judicial discretion, the limits of discretion being set by the facts

 In the instant case, the other crimes testified to by the two female witnesses occurred subsequent to the date of Forycki‘s disappearance.
 It is not clear how soon after October 3, 1974, the first incident at the breakfast occurred, but it apparently was during the same month.
 We are not prepared to state as a matter of law that this incident was too remote in time to be admitted under the rules above set out.
 However, the incident testified to by the second female witness occurred over 2 years after the disappearance of Forycki.
 In my opinion, the testimony of this witness should have been excluded as being too remote in time.
 The testimony of this witness was undoubtedly prejudicial inasmuch as she was the one who testified that Ellis had taken her to the same locality in which the water wagon was located.
 In my opinion, the admission of this testimony was clearly improper; and, at the minimum, should entitle the defendant to a new trial.